SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 6. The __Map Service__ can use S2 index to get user's region and also to find relevant database partition.

 7. The __Map Service__ can use this partition to download the map data from key value storage.
+    - Key value storage is an example of NoSQL database.
+For more details, refer to our [Database and Storage Basics](../1.%20System%20Design%20Basics/Database%20and%20Storage%20Basics.md)

 8. The __Map Service__ can take help from the __GPS signal__ service to avoid the risk of missing road data.